mwgabby-li/Mab/ReadMe.md

 include after scope or type keywords to make it clearer that it's an assignment.
 In certain cases, such as assigning to variables that start with scope or type keywords, it can be included to disambiguate.

+Variables with types specified do not need assignments, other than array types, which are required to have them.\
+This is a consequence of not supporting default values for array types.

 More or less natural:
 ```